Borat Sagdiyev: Fictional character biography

-Although nominally pagan most of his life in a predominantly Muslim (albeit secular) country, sometimes remarking that he "follow[s] the hawk", during his trip to the USA, he attends a Pentecostal church service and later converts his entire village to Christianity, his version of which involves crucifying Jews.
+Although nominally pagan most of his life, sometimes remarking that he "follow[s] the hawk", during his trip to the US, he attends a Pentecostal church service and later converts his entire village to Christianity, his version of which involves crucifying Jews.
 Borat is a keen admirer of Joseph Stalin and claims that both he and Stalin are strong men with powerful "khram" (genitals).
-He strongly opposes women's rights and is quite aghast upon learning that in Britain and the USA, women can vote while horses cannot.
+He strongly opposes women's rights and is quite aghast upon learning that in Britain and the US, women can vote while horses cannot.
 He frequently comments that allowing women to vote is like "allowing a monkey to drive a car".
 In his spare time, he enjoys playing table tennis (ping pong), sun-bathing while clad in a lime-green mankini, disco dancing, spitting, sitting on comfortable chairs, shooting dogs and taking pictures of women when they "make a toilet".
 He also enjoys hunting Jews in his homeland.
 He is extremely fond of "sexy time", particularly "mouth-party" and "hand-party".
 Borat also states that he "very much like Korki Butchek" (a fictional Kazakh musician).